 What to expect.

-- Rooms may now only be available at weekends for individuals and families.
+- Rooms are sometimes only available at weekends or in high season for individuals and families.

 - You will usually have the choice of a shared dormitory room with bunkbeds (usually but not always single sex) or a private or family room.

 - You may be expected to make your own bed up when you arrive and put your used bedding in the laundry baskets when you leave.

 - Youth hostels often close during the day from about 10am until 4pm for cleaning so it is unwise to arrive during these hours.